BeckyLash/SharePoint-REST-with-recursion-and-paging/README.md

 # SharePoint_RESTExamples
-Examples for SharePoint 2013 that include JQuery UI modal dialog boxes that populate the dialog box with items from a SharePoint list.
+Examples for SharePoint 2013 and SharePoint Online that include JQuery UI modal dialog boxes that populate the dialog box with items from a SharePoint list.
 The first example uses REST.
 The second example uses REST with recursion and paging.
 <kbd>
  <img src="https://github.com/BeckyLash/SharePoint_RESTExamples/blob/master/RESTwithRecursion.PNG">
 </kbd>